-Call us at 303-872-4719 in the greater Denver area or toll free at 888-725-2609 across Colorado for an initial consultation at reduced rates.
+Call us at 303-872-4719 in the Greater Denver area or toll free at 888-725-2609 across Colorado for an initial consultation at reduced rates.

 In addition to any sentence a person receives for sexual assault, the person must also register as a sex offender.

-In these cases it is important to preserve the forensic computer records to analyze the exact nature of the chat, the transmission of any emotion-cons, the transmission of any graphic or video images.
+In these cases it is important to preserve the forensic computer records to analyze the exact nature of the chat, the transmission of any emotion-icons, the transmission of any graphic or video images.
 It may be necessary to elicit the expertise of psychologists who study internet role-playing.

 It is important that you hire a skilled and experienced internet luring of a child/enticement of a child lawyer to defend you in an internet luring of a child/enticement of a child case in Westminster, Adams County, or across Colorado.

-Call us at 303-872-4719 in the greater Denver area or toll free across Colorado at 888-725-2609 for an initial consultation at reduced rates.
+Call us at 303-872-4719 in the Greater Denver area or toll free across Colorado at 888-725-2609 for an initial consultation at reduced rates.